Thomas J. Dodd: Nuremberg trials

-Final pleas were made on August 31, 1946, and the Tribunal announced its judgment in September 1946.
-Dodd assisted the Allied prosecuting team of convicting all but three of the defendants.
+Final pleas were made on August 31, 1946, and the Tribunal announced its judgment on October 1, 1946.
+Dodd assisted the Allied prosecuting team in convicting all but three of the defendants.
 All but one of the defendants had claimed innocence, including Hermann Göring, whom Dodd had charged with ordering Reinhard Heydrich to set the Holocaust in motion.
 In addition to prosecuting the individual defendants, Dodd demanded in his summation to the Tribunal that all six of the indicted Nazi organizations be convicted of crimes against humanity, on the same grounds of the crimes against humanity ascribed to the individual defendants.
-These six organizations are the Leadership Corps, the Reich cabinet, the Gestapo, The Storm Troops (SA), the Armed Forces, and the Elite Guard (SS).
+These six organizations were the Leadership Corps of the Nazi Party, the Reich Cabinet, the Gestapo, the Storm Troopers (SA), the Armed Forces, and the Elite Guard (SS).
 Dodd said that these organizations should not escape liability on the grounds that they were too large, part of a political party, etc.

 Dodd was given several awards in recognition of his work at the Nuremberg trials.
 Jackson awarded him the Medal of Freedom in July 1946 and President Harry Truman awarded him the Certificate of Merit, which Jackson personally delivered to him in Hartford in the fall of 1946.
 Dodd also received the Czechoslovak Order of the White Lion.
 In 1949, the Polish government had intended to award Dodd with a badge of honor called the Officer's Cross of the Order of Polonia Restituta, but Dodd rejected the medal due to his commitment to human rights and views that the Polish government was imposing a tyranny similar to that imposed by the Nazis, and accepting an honor from the President of Poland would be like accepting one from the Nazis.